Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 Almost immediately after Adele was announced as the Best Pop Vocal Album winner and Song Of the Year winner, a slew of users took to Twitter to protest.

-To wit, “#NotMyPopVocalAlbumWinner” and “Purpose” trended briefly on Twitter on Sunday night while the Grammys broadcast live from the Staples Center in Los Angeles.
+“#NotMyPopVocalAlbumWinner” and “Purpose” trended briefly on Twitter on Sunday night, while the Grammys broadcast live from the Staples Center in Los Angeles.

 Inevitably, Bieber fans were among the discontented.
 But many outside of his traditional fan base also — rightly — thought the pop prince was robbed last night.

-Respected voice teacher and artists mentor, Jan Smith (otherwise known as Mama Jan), who coached Justin at the start of his career, tweeted, “Just for the record…@justinbieber in my heart you won Best New Artist in 2011 and just won for Song of the Year as well. #grammys.”
+Respected voice teacher and artist mentor, Jan Smith (otherwise known as Mama Jan), who coached Justin at the start of his career, tweeted, “Just for the record…@justinbieber in my heart you won Best New Artist in 2011 and just won for Song of the Year as well. #grammys.”

 Just for the record… @justinbieber in my heart you won Best New Artist in 2011 and just won for Song of the Year as well. #grammys